sipgate-io/io-labs-grafana-call-statistics/README.md

 In order to use sipgate.io, you need to book the corresponding package in your sipgate account.
 The most basic package is the free **sipgate.io S** package.

-If you use [sipgate basic](https://app.sipgatebasic.de/feature-store) or [simquadrat](https://app.simquadrat.de/feature-store) you can book packages in your product's feature store.
-If you are a **sipgate team** user logged in with an admin account you can find the option under **Account Administration**&nbsp;>&nbsp;**Plans & Packages**.

 ## Install required tools

 The project relies on Docker Compose.
-Thatfore a Docker installation is required.
+Therefore, a Docker installation is required.
 Please follow the instructions on the [Get Docker](https://docs.docker.com/get-docker/) instructions for your dedicated system and the [Install Docker Compose](https://docs.docker.com/compose/install/) respectively.
-After that your system is ready tohost multiple virtual containers as multi-container application.
+After that your system is ready to host multiple virtual containers as multi-container application.

 ## Quickstart

+1. Book sipgate.io
-Book sipgate.io and configure the incoming-/outgoing-url at [console.sipgate.com](console.sipgate.com) to your local environment.
-To make your local environment accessible, use a service like [localhost.run](https://localhost.run/) or [ngrok](https://ngrok.com/).
+2. To make your local environment accessible, use a service like [localhost.run](https://localhost.run/) or [ngrok](https://ngrok.com/).

-To setup the environment run `setup.sh` and follow the instructions.
+3. To setup the environment run `setup.sh` and follow the instructions.

-Start the docker containers with `make up` and authenticate on `$SERVICE_BASE_URL/auth`.
+4. Start the docker containers with `make up` and authenticate on `http://localhost:$WEBHOOK_PORT/auth`.
 After successfully authenticating via OAuth you will be redirected to the Grafana dashboard.
 There you can login with the Grafana standard credentials (user: admin, password: admin) and are prompted to change them.

 Everything is now set up and new calls will be processed and visible in Grafana.

-The Grafana dashboard is accessible at `$SERVICE_BASE_URL:3009/`
+The Grafana dashboard is accessible at `http://localhost:3009/`

 ## Developing